-During your consultation with the dermatologist, it is important to identify triggers for eczema.
+During your consultation with your pediatric dermatologist, it is important to identify triggers for eczema flares.
 Some of the common triggers would include dust mite allergies, pet fur, carpets and environmental pollution.
 Stress can also affect eczema flare ups.
 A HEPA filter may help remove allergens.
 Stuffed animals can be washed at high heat, sunned or removed to reduce exposure to house dust mites, a known trigger for eczema.

 3. Distinguishing Irritant Contact Dermatitis from Allergic Contact Dermatitis